digitallinguistics/eslint-config/README.md

 ESLint config for Digital Linguistics (DLx) projects

+## Dependencies

+Rules have been updated up to the following versions (even though the peer dependencies listed are actually higher than these):

+- ESLint v9.1.0
+- Stylistic v1.7.2

 ## How to use

 1. Install peer dependencies: `npm i -D eslint @eslint/js @stylistic/eslint-plugin-js`.